WICG/dbsc/DBSCE/Overview.md

 ### Browser

-In this document, "Browser" refers to a functionality in a web browser that is responsible for the DBSC protocol.
+In this document, "Browser" refers to the functionality in a web browser that is responsible for the DBSC protocol.
 This functionality will be implemented by Edge, Chrome (or their common engine), and other browsers that choose to implement DBSC/DBSC(E).

 ### Relying Party (RP)